 Wells Fargo offers several tracking and reporting tools.
 Reporting functions are available at any time at no additional charge.
 You can view a quick summary of the past week of payments or drill down for deeper information, including viewing and printing processing statements, viewing dispute and chargeback information, and viewing tax information.

 If you’re curious what your exact costs would be, you can use our free quote comparison tool.
-Just sign up here and request a quote from Wells Fargo Merchant Services.
+Just sign up here.

 Wells Fargo has numerous complaints online, but some reviews are about Wells Fargo banking services instead of merchant services and card processing.
 Sifting through reviews to get to complaints about the merchant services branch takes a little effort, but shows many unhappy customers.
 Wells Fargo does not currently list any testimonials from customers on their website.